These are the biggest yachts in the world with a combined length of 20,343 feet.

 Length: 139 m (456 ft) | Year: 1999 | Photo: @kammak_77

-Al Salamah is a motor yacht which belonged to the former Saudi Arabian Crown prince which was put for sale for $280,000 in 2013.
+Al Salamah is a motor yacht which belonged to the former Saudi Arabian Crown prince and was put for sale for $280,000 in 2013.

 Length: 139.7 m (458.4 ft) | Year: 2021